E-Mittl/E-Mittl.github.io/docs/index.md

 ---

 # Homepage
 This is E. Mittleman's website for the Spring 2025 semester of EGR314.
+This site serves as a living document for the RGB sensor subsystem.
+The group website (Team 201) can be found [here](https://asu-egr314-2025-s-201.github.io/)

 ## Assignments
 | Assignment | Link |